LOADING

 I’m not saying the Ice Bucket Challenge is perfect, but I can’t think of any charitable campaigns that have dominated our social media feeds for more than a month and received $41.8 million in donations in just one month.

-All the haters who want people to donate money without dumping an ice-cold water over their heads and without sharing it on social media, do not understand the fundamental reality of human race – we are social animals!
+All the haters who want people to donate money without dumping an ice-cold water over their heads and without sharing it on social media, do not understand the fundamental reality of human nature – we are social animals!

 We search for community and fulfill the urge to belong, so donating without dumping buckets of water on our heads disconnects us from a cause.
 It’s about being a part of something.